UFO: Enemy Unknown: Legacy

-The success of the game resulted in several sequels and spin-off games, as well as many unofficial remake and spiritual successor titles, both fan-made and commercial.
+The success of the game resulted in several sequels and spin-off games, as well as many unofficial remake and spiritual successor titles, both fan-made and commercial, such as UFO: Alien Invasion and UFO: Extraterrestrials.
 Julian Gollop himself designed the third game in the X-COM series, 1997's X-COM: Apocalypse, which was also developed together by Mythos Games and MicroProse.
 The game also received an unofficial sequel in the 1997 expansion set Civ II: Fantastic Worlds for MicroProse's Civilization II, in a scenario set on the Phobos moon of Mars.

+Mythos Games' and Julian Gollop's own original spiritual successor project, The Dreamland Chronicles: Freedom Ridge, was cancelled in 2001 and later partially turned into UFO: Aftermath by another developer.
+Gollop's new X-COM spiritual successor project, Phoenix Point, was released by Snapshot Games in 2019.

 An official remake, titled XCOM: Enemy Unknown, was developed by Firaxis Games, led by MicroProse's co-founder Sid Meier.
-The game's prototype was actually a modernization of the original, with all the classic gameplay features, but then gradually evolved into a completely "reimagined" version.
+The game's prototype was actually a modernisation of the original, with all the classic gameplay features, but then gradually evolved into a completely "reimagined" version, having abandoned the Time Units system for a simpler and more cinematic gameplay centred around class abilities and use of cover.
 The game was released by 2K Games for Microsoft Windows, PlayStation 3 and Xbox 360 in October 2012, winning multiple Game of the Year awards.
-In a retrospective article in Eurogamer, Alec Meer compared both games with "a sort of objectivity from me that hasn't been remotely possible over the last two decades of worshipping at its VGA shrine," stating: "I can see a game that can and will co-exist with rather than be supplanted by its remake.
-X-COM and XCOM are completely different games, both ingenious and both flawed in their own ways.
-I'd kill for a hybrid of the two, but having two rather than one sure is nothing to sniff at."
-In a positive review of the remake, Dan Stapleton of GameSpy added: "I leave the title of Best Game Ever with the original."
+A retrospective article in Eurogamer compared both games with "a sort of objectivity (...) that hasn't been remotely possible over the last two decades of worshipping [UFO: Enemy Unknown] at its VGA shrine," seeing the original as "a game that can and will co-exist with rather than be supplanted by its remake.
+[UFO: Enemy Unknown] and XCOM are completely different games, both ingenious and both flawed in their own ways."
+In a positive review of the remake, GameSpy nevertheless left "the title of Best Game Ever with the original."
 Julian Gollop himself commented that "Firaxis did a terrific job with the new XCOM," although he "would have done things differently for sure. (...)
 I tried many times for many years to get a remake underway, but Firaxis finally did it.
 Also, there is a promising and more faithful remake called Xenonauts."
+The 2012 XCOM, too, was followed by its own sequel and spin-off games.

 The game also had a big influence on the development team of the role-playing video game Fallout.
-Project director Tim Cain said they "all loved X-COM" and that the original version of Fallout (known as Vault 13, before the game was redesigned after they lost the GURPS license) had a very similar combat system.
+Project director Tim Cain said they "all loved" the game and that the original version of Fallout (known as Vault 13, before the game was redesigned after they lost the GURPS license) had a very similar combat system.